Upstarts/editor.js-kit-ios/README.md

 ## About

-Is an iOS Framework for [Editor.js](https://editorjs.io) generated clean data.
+A non-official iOS Framework for [Editor.js](https://editorjs.io) - block styled editor.
 It's purpose to make easy use of rendering and parsing of blocks.

 <p align="left">
   <img src="screenshot.jpg" width=200 />